JHU-PL-Lab/www-pl/lectures/java-principles.md

 *   the "`<T extends Comparable<T>>`" means `T` can be any type which extends `Comparable<T>>` -- in other words, `T <: Comparable<T>` in our subtyping terminology.
     -- And, in English this means `T` can be compared with itself.
 *   This adds more flexibility, `T` need not be any type, but from a restricted range of types which gives added flexibility later.
 *   In terms of type theory this is the theory of _bounded polymorphism_: there are subtype bounds on the parametric types.
-Its a _very_ natural combination of polymorphism and subtyping.
+Its a natural combination of polymorphism and subtyping.

 ### [Method Overloading](http://docs.oracle.com/javase/specs/jls/se14/html/jls-8.html#jls-8.4.9)